reganlosey/brewed_to_serve/README.md

 <br>
 <br>

+### Overview:
-Brewed to Serve is an API built with NodeJs and Express.js to host a variety of coffee and tea data.
+Brewed to Serve is an API built with Node and Express.js to host a variety of coffee and tea data.
 This was a super fun side project and a great opportunity for me to practice my abilities writing backend Javascript.
+I'd had some experience creating an API for a group project when I was in school but I enjoyed the challenge of writing one myself and having a lot of creative freedom.
 <br>